When Should A Child’s First Visit Occur?

 The purpose of the first dental visit is to learn about your child’s oral health and how to best care for your child’s unique needs before any problems occur.
 Many dental problems can be prevented or more easily treated in the early stages.
 It’s important to establish a relationship with a pediatric dentist that you trust and an office where you and your child feel comfortable.

 The early infant care oral wellness visit is similar to the well-baby check at your pediatrician’s office.
 The visits are kept fun and informative and tailored to your child’s needs and ability to cooperate.
-At this visit Dr. Wendell and our pediatric hygienist will:
+At this visit Dr. Ganesh and our pediatric hygienist will:

 - Review your child’s history